Chinna Thambi (TV series): Recurring

-Crossover episode

-Chinnathambi had crossover episodes with Aranmanai Kili (364-373 episodes).

-Arjun, Jaanu, and Vijaya visit Chinnathambi's house for Chinnathambi parent's 60th wedding anniversary.

-Selva up calls Arjun and seeks his help to Chinnathambi construction business.

-Arjun gives financial aid for Nandini and Chinnathambi's construction business (403-404 episodes).
+Production

 Casting

 The series is a village love story.
 Prajin, formerly of the series Anjali and Kadhalikka Neramillai plays the lead male role, and Pavani of the serial Rettai Vaal Kuruvi, EMI-Thavanai Murai Vazhkai, and Vajram movie plays the lead female role.
 Kalyanam Mudhal Kadhal Varai fame Lokesh was selected to the role of Gautham (Nandhini's Fiancé) and Saravanan Meenatchi (season 2) fame Priya and Franklin were selected to the role of Sathya and Appu.

 Title

 This title was taken from a 1991 Chinna Thambi movie starring Prabhu and Khushbu.
 The English translation of the title is Little Brother.

 Development

 On 23 September 2017, the first promo of the show one minute 'Promo 1' was released by Vijay TV on YouTube.